MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-servers-rms-connector.md

 title: Configure servers for the Rights Management connector - AIP
 description: Information to help you configure your on-premises servers that will use the Azure Rights Management (RMS) connector.
 These procedures cover step 5 from Deploying the Azure Rights Management connector.
-author: cabailey
+author: mlottner
-ms.author: cabailey
+ms.author: mlottner
-manager: barbkess
+manager: rkarlin
-ms.date: 11/30/2019
+ms.date: 02/20/2020
 ms.topic: conceptual
 ms.collection: M365-security-compliance
 ms.service: information-protection